-On 5 April 2023, the Company acquired 19,321 hectares of mineral exploration license (MEL) area at McLaughlin Lake, Manitoba.
+On 5 April 2023, the Company acquired 19,321 hectares of mineral exploration license ("MEL") area at McLaughlin Lake, Manitoba.
 The MEL covers approximately 30 kms strike length of the Stull-Wunnummin Fault structure.
-All the claims are held by Lithium Canada Development, a 100% owned Lithium Division of New Age Metals.
+All the claims are held by LCD, a 100% owned subsidiary of the Company.